 Benefits of investing in VPF

 - You can contribute a maximum of 100% of basic salary and dearness allowance which is more than the conventional PF (Provident Fund) contribution of 12% of one’s basic salary.

 - VPF Interest rate is equal to that of the PF, and currently is 8.65%.

 - Withdrawals after the 5-year lock-in period are completely tax-free.

 - There is income tax exemption at all stages -contribution, investment, accumulation and returns and also at the time of withdrawal.

 - Employees can access the VPF money for reasons like marriage, house purchase, children’s education, etc.

-Here are some of the basic rules pertaining to VPF in India.
+Here are some of the basic VPF Rules & Guidelines: